awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-039.png" width="650">
 </center>

-The computation $\widehat L$ determines whether the block that starts at position $i$ is of length $L$, or otherwise smaller than this.
+The computation $\hat L$ determines whether the block that starts at position $i$ is of length $L$, or otherwise smaller than this.
   * ***N.B.*** This is a relatively "fine" detail, which will otherwise be generally ignored subsequently in the course.

 <center>